GLB vs STL vs OBJ vs 3MF: Which 3D Format to Use

 Short answer

-Pick the format by destination.
-GLB packs geometry, materials, and textures into one binary file, so use it for web viewers, AR, game engines, and anywhere the model is shown on a screen.
-STL stores plain triangles with no color and no units, and every slicer accepts it, so it is the safe default for 3D printing.
-3MF also targets printing but is a richer zipped package with millimeter units declared inside the file; it is the native format of Bambu Studio, so choose it if your printing workflow runs through Bambu Studio or you plan to upload to MakerWorld.
-OBJ is a widely supported mesh format that virtually every 3D editor imports; choose it when the model will be cleaned up or sculpted in Blender, Maya, or ZBrush.
-MakeIt3D exports all four formats from the same generated model, so this choice is reversible.
+Select the format by its destination.
+A GLB file holds the geometry, the materials, and the textures in one binary file.
+Use GLB for web viewers, AR, game engines, and any screen.
+An STL file holds only triangles, with no color and no units.
+Every slicer accepts an STL file, so it is the safe default for 3D printing.
+A 3MF file is also for printing, but it is a richer zipped package.
+It holds millimeter units inside the file.
+3MF is the native format of Bambu Studio.
+Choose 3MF if you use Bambu Studio or if you upload to MakerWorld.
+An OBJ file is a mesh format that almost every 3D editor imports.
+Choose OBJ if you clean up or sculpt the model in Blender, Maya, or ZBrush.
+MakeIt3D exports all four formats from the same model, so you can change this choice later.

 How to choose the right export format

-Every MakeIt3D generation produces a GLB master.
-The other formats are converted from it in your browser at download time, so you can grab several formats from one generation at no extra credit cost.
+Every MakeIt3D generation makes a GLB master file.
+Your browser converts the other formats from it at download time.
+So you can get several formats from one generation.
+This costs no extra credits.

-GLB is the binary form of glTF and carries geometry, PBR materials, and textures in a single file.
-Web viewers, AR Quick Look pipelines, and game engines load it directly.
-It is the only MakeIt3D export that keeps the model's textures.
+GLB is the binary form of glTF.
+It carries the geometry, the PBR materials, and the textures in one file.
+Web viewers, AR Quick Look, and game engines load it directly.
+GLB is the only MakeIt3D export that keeps the textures.

 STL is the universal slicer format.
-It stores surface triangles only, with no color and no units, so set the size in millimeters in your slicer.
-MakeIt3D writes binary STL with all parts merged into one mesh.
+It holds only surface triangles, with no color and no units.
+Set the size in millimeters in your slicer.
+MakeIt3D writes a binary STL and merges all parts into one mesh.

-3MF is a zipped XML package and the native format of Bambu Studio.
-MakeIt3D's 3MF export declares millimeter units inside the file, so the model opens at a defined size instead of relying on slicer defaults.
-Standard 3MF files also upload to MakerWorld.
+3MF is a zipped XML package.
+It is the native format of Bambu Studio.
+The MakeIt3D 3MF export holds millimeter units inside the file.
+So the model opens at a set size and does not use the slicer defaults.
+You can also upload a standard 3MF file to MakerWorld.

-OBJ is a simple, widely supported mesh format that Blender, Maya, 3ds Max, and ZBrush import without friction.
-MakeIt3D's OBJ export carries the geometry; textures stay with the GLB, so download both if you need them.
+OBJ is a simple mesh format.
+Blender, Maya, 3ds Max, and ZBrush all import it easily.
+The MakeIt3D OBJ export holds the geometry.
+The textures stay in the GLB file.
+Download both files if you need the textures.

-GLB is the most complete version of the model since it retains textures.
-You can re-download the same generation as STL, 3MF, or OBJ later, and the format conversion itself never costs credits.
+GLB is the most complete version of the model, because it keeps the textures.
+You can download the same generation as STL, 3MF, or OBJ later.
+The format conversion never costs credits.

 Format cheat sheet

-- GLB: geometry plus PBR textures in one binary file; best for web, AR, and game engines.
+- GLB: geometry and PBR textures in one binary file.
+Best for web, AR, and game engines.

-- STL: triangles only, no color, no units; binary encoding; opens in every slicer.
+- STL: triangles only, no color, no units.
+Binary format.
+Opens in every slicer.

-- 3MF: zipped XML package with millimeter units declared; native to Bambu Studio.
+- 3MF: zipped XML package with millimeter units.
+Native to Bambu Studio.

-- OBJ: broadly compatible mesh format for Blender, Maya, and other editors.
+- OBJ: a mesh format for Blender, Maya, and other editors.

-- All four are exported from the same generated model; conversion runs in your browser.
+- MakeIt3D exports all four formats from the same model.
+The conversion runs in your browser.

-- Only GLB keeps textures; the three mesh formats are geometry-only exports.
+- Only GLB keeps the textures.
+The other three formats hold only geometry.

 FAQ